slamora/brackets-wiki/How-to-Use-Brackets.md

 )** for additional help.

 ##### Experimental Live Preview
  Experimental multi-browser live preview can be enabled/disabled Under “File -> Enable Experimental Live Preview” menu.
-Experimental Live preview addresses some of the limitations of current Live Preview.
+This addresses some of the limitations of current Live Preview.
 * Target multiple browsers and preview on them simultaniously.
 * Developer Tools in chrome can be opened without interrupting the Live Preview workflow.